 RedisInsight lets you automatically add Redis Enterprise Software and Redis Enterprise Cloud databases.
-Note - For auto-discovery, Redis Enterprise Cloud databases must be in a Pro subscription.
-Auto-discovery for Redis Enterprise Software To automatically discover and add Redis Enterprise Software (RS) databases to RedisInsight: In RedisInsight, click ADD REDIS DATABASE.
-Click on Automatically Discover Databases.
+Note: For Redis Cloud, auto-discovery is supported only for Flexible or Annual subscriptions.
+Auto-discovery for Redis Software To automatically discover and add Redit Software databases to RedisInsight: In RedisInsight, select ADD REDIS DATABASE.
+Select Automatically Discover Databases.
 Select Redis Enterprise.
-Enter the connection details and click DISCOVER DATABASES.
+Enter the connection details and then select DISCOVER DATABASES.

 If you have a lot of Redis databases or you are using RedisInsight as part of some automated workflow, you might want to add databases programmatically.
 Now this is possible using our experimental REST API.
 Below is the documentation for the endpoints required to add databases.
 Note that this API should not be considered stable at this point and might change or break entirely in future releases.
 Do not rely on this API for production.

 If you want to automate adding a Redis database without filling the database form, you might want to add database via GET URL.
 Below is the documentation for the URL required to add databases.
 Add Redis database Used to add Redis databases to RedisInsight.
 URL : /add/ Method : GET Query Parameters These are the required query parameters for any type of database.
 Parameter Type Required/Optional Description host string required Hostname of your Redis database.

 RedisInsight Overview provides you the quick overview about your Redis instance through graphical representation.
 It displays the total memory and keys for your instance.
 Number of connections received, clients connected, Network input and output and various other information.